What the Fact?!

 When heading north on Main Street there is a large display sign on the east side of Main prior to the Railroad Tracks that says "Rough RR tracks ahead".
 Who is responsible for causing the problem, the construction work done at Main Street Staion or the Rail Road?
 Who is responsible for the repair and why is it not being repaired?
 This is a serious road problem and affects all vehicles on US Highway 287.

-Very Curious asked over 4 years ago
+Very Curious asked almost 5 years ago

 The problem seen on Main Street just north of 1st Avenue is due to high volumes of traffic crossing an aging and deteriorating railroad crossing.
 The BNSF Railway is responsible for repair of this crossing.
 The railroad has tried several attempts at temporary repairs which have deteriorated in a short amount of time.
 The railroad has agreed to more extensive repairs that will include the removal and replacement of the damaged concrete panel in the northbound traffic lane.
 The railroad has indicated this work will be completed within the next few weeks.